rules, documents & POLICIES

 EXTREME HEAT

-Going forward we will make the call as forecasted and actual temperatures reach 40C Please watch WYSA's social media feed (Facebook and Instagram) or emails from your coaches for cancellations.
+Going forward we will make the call as forecasted and actual temperatures reach 40C.
+Please watch WYSA's social media feed (Facebook and Instagram) or emails from your coaches for cancellations.

 Games will be cancelled at 40C+ and this could happen before, at kick-off or during a game, final say at or during a game is at the referee's discretion.